Nithyask-source/ReDI_COVID19_Forecast_Project/README.md

 Challenges

-The dataset required manual transcription from PDF to Excel, which was time-consuming and prone to human error.
+The dataset required manual transcription from PDF to Excel, which was time-consuming.
 The forecast models could be improved with more extensive or higher-resolution data The dataset had fewer columns